yoctoproject/poky/documentation/migration-guides/migration-5.2.rst

 Supported kernel versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The :term:`OLDEST_KERNEL` setting is XXX in this release, meaning that
+The :term:`OLDEST_KERNEL` setting is 5.15 in this release, meaning that
 out the box, older kernels are not supported.
 See :ref:`4.3 migration notes
 <migration-4.3-supported-kernel-versions>` for details.